arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 Recently I've been researching the topic of multitenancy in Rails.
 You might have already seen the [previous blogpost comparing approaches to multitenancy](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).

 In the meantime there was another [discussion about multitenancy on HN](https://news.ycombinator.com/item?id=23305111) which pretty much blew up.
+It means that a lot of people have experiences in the topic and their opinions were strong enough to go and post about them.

 I don't typically read all the comments on HN, but this time I wanted to go through it to know people's experiences on the topic I was researching.

-Here's some quotes that drew my attention, extracted to save you some time.
 This was the original question:

 > Ask HN: Has anybody shipped a web app at scale with 1 DB per account?
 >